zee-fi/lab-react-exponents-counter/README.md

 <br>

-Now, as we separated the state variable from the handler functions, the counter is now broken.
+As we separated the state variable from the handler functions, the counter is broken and pressing buttons <kbd>+</kbd> and <kbd>-</kbd> doesn't anymore increment the counter.
 To fix this, you'll need to move the `increment` and `decrement` logic from `Counter` to the parent `App` component, where the state variable resides.